Read our 2019 Report Card for Horsford.

-Each dot in the chart below was a member of the House of Representatives in 2014.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Horsford is shown as a purple triangle. (analysis methodology)
+Horsford is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-Horsford sponsored bills primarily in these issue areas:
+Horsford sponsors bills primarily in these issue areas:

 Some of Horsford’s most recently sponsored bills include...

-From Jan 2013 to Dec 2014, Horsford missed 161 of 1,204 roll call votes, which is 13.4%.
-This is much worse than the median of 2.5% among the lifetime records of representatives serving in Dec 2014.
-ProPublica has tracked 6 explanations for these missed votes.
+From Jan 2013 to May 2020, Horsford missed 171 of 2,020 roll call votes, which is 8.5%.
+This is much worse than the median of 2.2% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: